Learning Hierarchical Interactions at Scale: A Convex Optimization Approach: Introduction

 \subsection{Contributions}

 The main contribution of our work is developing a scalable algorithm for solving \eqref{eq:relaxation}.
 Our proposal is based on proximal gradient descent (PGD).
 However, PGD is limited by two major computational bottlenecks, due to the scale of the problem.
-First, the proximal problem does not admit a closed form solution, so solving it requires running an iterative optimization algorithm over $\mathcal{O}(p^2)$ variables.
+First, the proximal problem does not admit a closed-form solution, so solving it requires running an iterative optimization algorithm over $\mathcal{O}(p^2)$ variables.
 Second, the repeated gradient computations can be very expensive as each computation requires $\mathcal{O}(n p^2)$ operations.

 To mitigate these bottlenecks, we \textbf{(i)} introduce new \textsl{proximal screening rules} that can efficiently identify many of the zero variables and groups in the proximal problem, \textbf{(ii)} demonstrate how our proposed screening rules can decompose the proximal problem so that it can be solved in parallel, and \textbf{(iii)} develop a specialized active-set algorithm along with a novel \textsl{gradient screening} method for avoiding costly gradient evaluations.
+We open source the implementation through our toolkit hierScale\footnote{\url{https://pypi.org/project/hierScale}}.
 Moreover, we demonstrate how our algorithm scales to high-dimensional problems having dense matrices with $p = 50,000$ ($\sim10^{9}$ interactions), achieving over $4900$x speed-ups compared to the state of the art.